Enter your headline here

 Measures by governments or airlines necessary

-19 percent are afraid of production downtime
+19 per cent are afraid of production downtime

-Marc Kloepfel, CEO of the purchasing specialists at the Kloepfel Group, states: "Initially, we received many requests for face masks from our customers with sites in China.
-However, as the situation is not improving, we are now receiving many rush orders for other product groups.
+Marc Kloepfel, CEO of the purchasing specialists at the Kloepfel Group, states: „Initially, we received many requests for face masks from our customers with sites in China.
+However, as the situation is not improving, we are currently receiving many rush orders for other product groups.
 Companies are starting to stockpile and are filling up their warehouses as a precaution.
-This is not only affecting the manufacturing industry, but also the retail sector."
+This is not only affecting the manufacturing industry, but also the retail sector.“

 Search